 Everything we read, see, and hear has an impact on our actions.
 Fantasy books are a fun way to learn positive things.
 Certain traits and adventures of the characters in the Annan Woods are metaphors and the subconscious loves metaphors.

-Most of the violence in this world is rooted in people not accepting others who are different.
+Much of the violence in this world is rooted in people not accepting others who look or act different from the way they look or act.

 When every child learns acceptance today, the world changes tomorrow.

-While the non-fiction Japanese Usui Reiki Ryoho manuals I write are only available to my students, everyone can purchase my children’s book ‘What Tail?’.
+While the non-fiction Japanese Usui Reiki Ryoho manuals I write are only available to my students, everyone can purchase my children’s book ‘What Tail?’ by R. R. Barnes

 The manuals I write for each level in both Gendai Reiki-ho and Komyo Reiki Kai are factual non-fiction based on what has been shared with me by both my Japanese Usui Reiki Shihans and a Canadian Usui Reiki Shihan who is diligent about gathering the facts about MIkao Usui and his spiritual practice.
 With so many distorted stories in the world about Usui Reiki it is important for people to know the facts, which are much more interesting and mazing.